sybrew/the-seo-framework/readme.txt

 			* A warning is displayed at the Sitemap Output settings.
 	* **Accessibility:**
 		* The Custom Post Type Archive selector now better conveys that it's not an option.
+		* When resetting the SEO Settings, a clearer change-notice is sent.
 	* **Redirects:**
 		* When an invalid URL is supplied by the admin in the redirect field, the plugin now displays a generic HTTP error code 400 (Bad Request), instead of showing the page.
 	* **Other:**